lion17s/test-automation-project-template/README.md

 Test-automation project template with ready-to-start developing auto scripts functionality to test WEB UI, Rest-API, Mobile(iOS, Android).
 NOT another "wrapper-test-automation-framework", just a "minimal facade" for popular open-source instruments: TestNG, Selenium, REST-assured, Allure.
 Extend/modify it in a way required to match your test-automation needs

 ## Purpose
-To start test-automation on the project immediately without spending time on developing basic functionality
+To start test-automation immediately without spending time on developing of basic functionality

 ## Quick start
 1. Create a folder with your test-automation project name